Feature importance reflects which features are considered to be significant by the ML algorithm during model training.

 from sklearn.tree import DecisionTreeClassifier dtc = DecisionTreeClassifier(random_state = 13) pipeline = make_fit_pmml_pipeline(dtc) dtc.pmml_feature_importances_ = dtc.feature_importances_ sklearn2pmml(pipeline, "DecisionTreeAudit.pmml")

-In case of ensemble models there are feature importances available at different aggregation levels.
+In case of ensemble models there could be feature importances available at different aggregation levels.

-Exposing the built-in feature importances of a decision tree ensemble, first at the root model level, and then at the member model level:
+Exposing decision tree ensemble feature importances, first at the root model level, and then at the member model level:

 from sklearn.ensemble import RandomForestClassifier rfc = RandomForestClassifier(n_estimators = 31, random_state = 13) pipeline = make_fit_pmml_pipeline(rfc) rfc.pmml_feature_importances_ = rfc.feature_importances_ for rfc_dtc in rfc.estimators_: rfc_dtc.pmml_feature_importances_ = rfc_dtc.feature_importances_ sklearn2pmml(pipeline, "RandomForestAudit.pmml")